JJ-Xie/Emotion-Paraphrasing-Along-Emotion-Gradients/emotion-labeled-data/README.md

 ## About `emotion-labeled-data/`

-This folder is used to hold all training and testing sets used for the fine-tuning of T5.
-This includes:
+This folder is used to hold all training and test sets used for fine-tuning T5.
+It includes:

 1. twit0.825
 2. mix